HZeyen/PyRefra/example/README.md

 The numbering of the files is not contiguous, because several shot were repeated and the bad files were deleted.
 So, although the file numbers go from 1 to 34, only 31 files are stored, one per shot point.

 Several shots had bad trigger timing, triggering too early.
 In file “file_corrections.dat”, the time corrections are given for recorded files (not shot point numbers!)
 6, 7, 8, 9, 11, 14, 18, 21, 25 and 26.
 In recorded file 23, a wrong shot point number was stored.
 This is also corrected by an entry in file “file_corrections.dat”.
-Not corrections for specific receivers had to be applied, therefore, no file “receiver_corrections.dat” is present.
+No corrections for specific receivers had to be applied, therefore, no file “receiver_corrections.dat” is present.

 Finally, there is a file “picks.dat” containing picks already done by myself and a file “calc_picks.dat” containing calculated picks from a tomography model.

 To test the program, you should copy all files into a folder which may be different from the program folder.
 Now, you may first store files file_corrections.dat, picks.dat and calc_picks.dat somewhere else (or change their names), just to see the original data with the wrong arrival times for the above-mentioned files.

-Edit PyRefra.py: Find line starting with `sys_path =` (approx. line 97) and replace the existing path with the path to the folder where the program files are stored.
+Edit PyRefra.py: Find line starting with `sys_path =` (approx. line 70) and replace the existing path with the path to the folder where the program files are stored.
 On the following line starting with `dir0 =`, you may replace the existing path with the one where the data files are stored.

-Open spyder and within spyder PyRefra.py and run the program,
+Open spyder and within spyder open PyRefra.py and run the program,

 Or open a command window (under Windows: Anaconda Prompt) and execute the following commands: